Kockerpro94/PCTIR/README.md

 # PCTIR
-Test your new pc now with PCTER
+Test your new pc now with PCTIR
 #
 # this is for educational purposes only